The Case Against DRIP And Compounding Dividends (Arguments Against Compounding Dividends)

 Internal vs. external compounding

-External compounding means that retained earnings are returned to shareholders, mostly via dividends, and the burden of compounding is handed over to you.
+External compounding means that retained earnings are returned to shareholders, mostly via dividends, and the compounding burden is handed over to you.

 Dividends have three caveats